 CID 587

-Comment: “Unlike ‘AP MFPR’, the value of ‘STA MFPR’ (in RSNE sent by non-AP STA) does not affect the peer (AP) behavior if STA MFPC is 1.
-Clarify since it is a frequent source of confusion.”
+Comment: “Unlike ‘AP MFPR’, the value of ‘STA MFPR’ (in RSNE sent by non-AP STA) does not affect the peer (AP) behavior if STA MFPC is 1.”

-Proposed Change: “See comment”
+Proposed Change: “ Clarify since it is a frequent source of confusion.”

 Discussion: The comment is correct, the value of STA MFPR doesn’t determine proper behavior.
 But other behavior is still calling for clarification.
 The existing table 12-5 lists “No Action” as the AP action but what does that mean?
 Silently drop the association request?
 Furthermore, when the AP has MPPC=1 and MFPR=1, that will only be understood by a non-AP STA that has implemented a version of the standard that defines these bits.
 A non-AP STA implementing an older version would not know that it “shall not associate with the AP” and would send an “illegal” association.
 We can’t say “shall not” because the AP has to be able to handle such a non-AP STA and reject association.